mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 The cache's location is assumed to be on Pixie but can be transplanted to another world if necessary.
 The cache is hidden inside a shallow cave within a cliff face in the wilderness.
 Exploring the cave shows no sign of technology, other than a strangely flat surface at the very back of the cave.
 Touching this surface and sending the right psionic signal (any Traveller with the PSI characteristic can do so) causes the rock to ripple and transform, revealing a teleportation portal like the ones the Travellers have already seen.

 Stepping through the portal brings the Travellers into another cavern.
 The air in this cave is hot, but breathable, and smells of metal and chemicals.
 The cave is bubble-shaped, without any visible exits other than the portal.
 Huge metallic ribs line the walls and pulse with a dull red light.
 There is an underlying sense of pressure.
-Checking instruments reveals that the Travellers are 4,000 kilometres directly below the cave on the surface.
+Checking instruments reveals that the Travellers are 4,000 kilometers directly below the cave on the surface.

 The Ancients cache is crammed with cryptic gadgets and treasures.
 It reminds the Travellers strongly of the hangar under Vlen Backett's hunting lodge (see Homecoming ) or Caol's weapons cache in the pocket universe (see The Death of Grandfather ) but this one has an emphasis on Imperial and Vargr items.
 There are suits of clothing, travel documents, personal effects and cash (Cr250000 in cash, cheques and treasure).
 There are also several items of immediate use.